mdn/content/files/en-us/web/api/contentvisibilityautostatechangedevent/skipped/index.md

 ## Value

-A boolean—returns `true` if the user agent is skipping the element's rendering, or `false` otherwise.
+A boolean.
+Returns `true` if the user agent is skipping the element's rendering or `false` otherwise.

 ## Examples